pyset/django-rest-framework-boilerplate/README.md

             'apps.local_app_name'
         ]
         ```
-6. Specify the database if needed
+6. Specify the database (if needed).
 In this example we're using SQLite database.
     ```py
     DATABASES = {
         'default': {